 A tax credit is a reduction in the amount of taxes you owe.
-The typical homeowner that goes solar with Mosaic pays about $30,000 for a 7 kilowatt solar installation.
-So, in this example, the 30% federal tax credit could reduce your taxes by $9,000 – quite a nice bonus!
+The typical homeowner that goes solar with Mosaic pays about $30,000 for an 8 kilowatt solar installation.
+So, in this example, the 26% federal tax credit could reduce your taxes by $7,800 – quite a nice bonus!
 Taking advantage of this credit is easy as A-B-C, if you know the eligibility requirements and how to claim it.

 KEEP IN MIND: We’re solar people, not tax people, so we don’t give tax advice.
 Anything you read on this page is merely an example and may not be appropriate for your unique financial situation.
-Not everyone will be eligible, so please consult a tax professional before filing your tax credit.
+Not everyone will be eligible, so please consult a tax professional for more information and before filing your solar federal tax credit.

 Tax Credit Eligibility

-To qualify for the 30% federal Residential Renewable Energy Tax Credit, you must meet all of the following requirements:
+To qualify for the solar federal tax credit, you must meet all of the following requirements:

 — You must own your home (renters are excluded, unfortunately).

-- You must pay enough taxes to the Federal Government to qualify for the 30% tax credit.
+— Your Federal Tax liability must be sufficient to qualify for the 26% tax credit.

 — You must own your solar panels.